wcerfgba/jpreston.xyz/_posts/2021-03-03-investigation-of-claims-in-transgender-debate-crowder-goldstein.markdown

 ---
 layout: post
+title: >-
-title: 'Investigation of Claims in "TRANSGENDER DEBATE: Crowder Argues Science vs. Julie Rei Goldstein | Louder With Crowder"'
+  Investigation of Claims in "TRANSGENDER DEBATE: Crowder Argues Science vs.
+  Julie Rei Goldstein | Louder With Crowder"
+date: '2021-03-03'
+modified_at: '2021-03-03'
 ---

 The following is an analysis of the claims made and references provided in the video "TRANSGENDER DEBATE: Crowder Argues Science vs. Julie Rei Goldstein \| Louder With Crowder" [1].